Corneal abrasions account for over 2 in every 100 eye injuries each year.

 The cornea is the clear, outermost layer of the eye that is responsible for bending light as it enters the eye, and protecting the eye from outside bacteria, viruses and germs.
-When the cornea suffers a scratch, this protective barrier is disrupted— placing you at an increased risk of serious eye infections.
+When the cornea suffers a scratch, this protective barrier is disrupted— placing you at an increased risk of serious corneal ulceration or infections.

 Corneal scratches can range from minor to severe, and can sometimes lead to secondary problems such as a corneal ulcer or an inflammatory condition called iritis.

 A corneal abrasion (or scratch) can occur from anything that comes in contact with the eye’s corneal surface — though many people are unable to determine what has caused it, as symptoms don’t always surface immediately.

 The most common causes include:

 - A foreign substance in the eye— sand, dirt, eyelash, etc.

 - Poking the eye with a makeup brush, finger, paper, etc.